Codecademy/docs/content/javascript/concepts/arrays/terms/findIndex/findIndex.md

 ---
-Title: ".findIndex()"
+Title: '.findIndex()'
 Description: "Returns the first index that passes the callback function's test.
 Returns -1 if no element passes the test."
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `.findIndex()` array method returns the first index that passes the callback function's test.
 Returns `-1` if no element passes the test.